Notes on Imposter Syndrome: How to Stop It From Ruining Your Life

 Imposter Syndrome is in a word, stupid.
 I know this.
 You hopefully know this.
 And it shouldn’t stand in the way of our wants and desires.
 Our dreams.
 Or even just our hobbies.

 So, how do you beat Imposter Syndrome?
 I don’t think there’s any easy way about it.
 You just have to grit your teeth and do the thing you’re most scared of.
 It’s been baby steps, for me.
 I was scared of putting my writing out there – now it’s second nature.
-I’m equally as terrified of putting my actual face out into the world, but it’ll get less daunting as time goes on.
-I hope.

 In summary, don’t let Imposter Syndrome hold you back in life.
 Don’t waste too much time thinking you’re not good enough.